Last updated: April 4, 2023

 The Nureva Console service employs an authentication/authorization service that uses standard OAuth2 protocols to identify and authorize users accessing resources within the service.
 Identity and account management services are managed through Okta Identity Cloud.

-When users create their account, they have administrator level permissions that allow them to add and remove devices, change devices settings, perform firmware updates and access device information through the Nureva Console service.
+When users create their account, they have administrator level permissions that allow them to add and remove devices, change device settings, perform firmware updates and access device information through the Nureva Console service.

 For enrolling devices into Nureva Console, Nureva Console uses OpenID Connect and OAuth2 to authenticate a device and allow the device to be accessed by the user account.